vhpx/smart-argi/CONTRIBUTING.md

-# Contributing to RMIT Smart Agri
+# Contributing to Smart Agri

 We welcome contributions from the community to help strengthen our project and better serve our users.
 Please follow these guidelines if you wish to contribute: